merhasmukh/FlipkartReviewScrap/README.md

 # FlipkartReviewScrap
-A Flask web application for flipkart products review
+A Flask web application for scrap flipkart products review